 Solvang is a colorful town filled with gorgeous Danish-style buildings and flowerpots brimming with pansies and daisies.
 On weekends it can feel like a major tourist trap with its busloads of tourists but during the week it is lovely.

-The Danish town began in 1911 (this year is the centennial) when two Danish ministers from the midwest decided to form a colony on the west coast with a Lutheran church and folk school.
+The Danish town began in 1911 when two Danish ministers from the midwest decided to form a colony on the west coast with a Lutheran church and folk school.
 They liked the Santa Ynez valley and bought 9,000 acres of land.
 They convinced other Danes from the Midwest to buy land from them and join them.
 Slowly the town grew.
 Within just a few years, there was a folk high school in an impressive building, stores, post office, barbershop, lumberyard, and bank.
 It wasn't until the mid-40s, though, that windmills and many Danish-style buildings were erected.
 Half-timbered facades were added to old buildings and a town based on tourism was born.

-It's pleasant to spend an afternoon walking along the main strip, Mission Drive, and even better, along Copenhagen Drive, which is more charming and cozy.
-Duck into The Book Loft at 1680 Mission Dr. It's a little Danish building with tall pointed wooden ceilings.
+Duck into The Book Loft at 1680 Mission Dr. It's a quaint Danish building with tall pointed wooden ceilings.
 Upstairs is a small "museum" with old copies of Hans Christian Andersen books and information on his life.
 I bought "The Princess and The Pea" storybook which my daughter still loves.
 Other stories he wrote are "The Little Mermaid" and "The Ugly Duckling."
 For a quick bite, grab a ham and cheese pocket at the Book Loft's cafe.

 A lovely toy store, Kids Club, is on Copenhagen Drive.
 It has toys, clothes, hair accessories, and baby keepsakes, all in a beautiful setting.
 Boys enjoy buying a plastic viking sword while in Solvang.
 There is also an impressive store with ornate daggers and real knives, called Nordic Knives, at 1634 Copenhagen Drive.